ingeno/aws-validation/ecs/valmetal/valmetal-instructions.md

-I need to make sure my project acimtl respects AWS Service Delivery as defined in @ecs-service-validation.md
+I need to make sure my project  al respects AWS Service Delivery as defined in @ecs-service-validation.md

-You can find information about my project in @acimtl.md
+You can find information about my project in @valmetal.md

-You can find an architecture diagram in @acimtl-diagram.mmd
+You can find an architecture diagram in @valmetal-diagram.mmd

 I have started to build a document to respond to each requirement in @acimtl-partner-response.md